magento/pagebuilder-docs/docs/styling/how-to-override-pagebuilder-styles.md

 ## More selector override examples

-Here are some additional examples that override Page Builder's default styles.
-Each selector targets a different HTML element of a content type, but all of them have a specificity higher than the Page Builder's default of 110:
+In the following examples, each selector targets a different HTML element of a content type, but all of them have a specificity higher than Page Builder's default of 110:

 **Override all `Heading` styles**